BrentGrammer/Pic_Searcher_App/README.md

 -Figure out why selectNameDescriptionAnchor() doesn't work on searchinput.php when trying to refactor.

 ## Completed Tasks:
+- Added required attribute to file upload input to protect against empty db entries.
+- Styled the Gallery page with Flexbox layout in CSS.
 - Added search functionality where the description and name fields are queried with standard WHERE/LIKE statements in searchinput.php
 - Added update description functionality the user can now update the description gallery.php and updatepic.php and it is updated in the database.
 - Refactoring with some of the query code blocks into functions (put in functions.php) to clean up code format